Mountain State University

-Mountain State University (MSU) was a private university in Beckley, West Virginia.
+Mountain State University (MSU) was a private university in Beckley, West Virginia, United States.
 It closed in 2013.
 It was formerly named Beckley College and then The College of West Virginia.

-Its Beckley campus is now occupied by West Virginia University Institute of Technology.
-Its other campus in Martinsburg, West Virginia was sold to a private developer.
+Its Beckley campus is now the campus of West Virginia University Institute of Technology.
+Its other campus in Martinsburg, West Virginia, was sold to a private developer.

 History

 Early history

 The university was founded in 1933 as Beckley College, a junior college, and continued as such until 1991, when it achieved four-year status and was renamed The College of West Virginia.
 In 2001, the school was renamed Mountain State University.

 Later history

-Mountain State University's former president since 1990, Dr. Charles H. Polk, was widely credited for much of the school's previous success.
-However, many blamed Polk along with his senior administration and MSU's Board of Trustees when the university began facing issues over its continued accreditation.
-Polk and MSU's Board of Trustees were named as defendants in over 300 lawsuits arising out of the loss of the university's accreditation.
+Mountain State University's former president since 1990, Charles H. Polk, was widely credited for much of the school's previous success.
+However, many blamed Polk along with his senior administration and MSU's board of trustees when the university began facing issues over its continued accreditation.
+Polk and MSU's board of trustees were named as defendants in over 300 lawsuits arising out of the loss of the university's accreditation.
 A settlement was reached under which MSU admitted no wrongdoing.

 In 2009, Polk received over $1.8 million in compensation.
 According to The Chronicle of Higher Education, Polk was the sixth-highest-paid private-college president in the country that year.
-However, according to Dr. Jerry Ice, then-chairman of the Mountain State University Board of Trustees, Polk’s actual 2009 salary was $450,000, and included a one-time deferred retirement package that the board established in 2004 and was required to pay out in 2009.
+However, according to Jerry Ice, then-chairman of the Mountain State University Board of Trustees, Polk’s actual 2009 salary was $450,000, and included a one-time deferred retirement package that the board established in 2004 and was required to pay out in 2009.
 As a means of recouping the funds for MSU, the board also purchased a $2 million insurance policy on Polk that will be paid back to the institution upon his death.

-On January 19, 2012, Dr. Jerry Ice, former Chairman of Mountain State University's Board of Trustees, announced the termination of Polk's employment as president of Mountain State University.
-Dr. Richard E. Sours was chosen to replace Polk as interim president until the university's closing.
+On January 19, 2012, Jerry Ice, former chairman of Mountain State University's board of trustees, announced the termination of Polk's employment as president of Mountain State University.
+Richard E. Sours was chosen to replace Polk as interim president until the university's closing.